Most succulents can be propagated from cutting, both leaf cuttings and stem cuttings. They are one of the easiest plants to propagate.

 - The propagating mix should not be soggy at any time, otherwise you may get fungal diseases and rot.

-Propagation of Succulents from Stem Cuttings
+Propagation from Stem Cuttings

 Stem cuttings are treated in much the same manner.
 You will need some cuttings that will allow you to have a stem of around 5 – 10 cm in length, however do not be to fussy.